Generalized Dynamical Duality of Quantum Particles in One Dimension

 Despite equivalence in real and spectral space, 1D systems with different statistics can usually be distinguished by physical observables in momentum ($k$) space.
 This is because the $k$-space wavefunction depends on real-space configurations across different spatial orderings, and therefore exchange symmetry can strongly affect $k$-space quantities.
-However, a recent cold atoms experiment observed an exceptional phenomenon\cite{dyn_fer_expt}: the momentum distribution of hard-core bosons becomes identical to that of non-interacting fermions after long-time expansion from a trap.
-This is known as dynamical fermionization, as theoretically predicted in both continuum\cite{Gangardt, Campbell} and lattice systems\cite{Rigol, Rigol2, Bolech}, and also extended to hard-core systems with fractional statistics\cite{Campo, Piroli}, spin degrees of freedom\cite{Pu, Patu}, and finite temperatures\cite{Patu2}.
-To explain this phenomenon, it has been shown for bosons that the long-time momentum distribution is related to the rapidity, or quasi-momentum, of the initial state\cite{Campbell}, a conserved quantity in integrable systems.
+However, a recent cold atoms experiment observed an exceptional phenomenon~\cite{dyn_fer_expt}: the momentum distribution of hard-core bosons becomes identical to that of non-interacting fermions after long-time expansion from a trap.
+This is known as dynamical fermionization (DF), as predicted in both continuum~\cite{Gangardt, Campbell} and lattice systems~\cite{Rigol, Rigol2, Bolech}, and also extended to hard-core systems with fractional statistics~\cite{Campo, Piroli, Guo_expt}, spin degrees of freedom~\cite{Pu, Patu}, and finite temperatures~\cite{Patu2}.
+To explain this phenomenon, it has been shown for bosons that the long-time momentum distribution is related to the rapidity, or quasi-momentum, of the initial state~\cite{Campbell}, a conserved quantity in integrable systems.
 This explains why the hard-core bosons dynamically approach non-interacting fermions in $k$-space.
-A natural question then arises: can such dynamical duality apply to general couplings of 1D systems with arbitrary statistics?
-Motivated by the generalized duality in equilibrium\cite{Cheon,Cui}, here we explore the possibility of generalized duality in dynamical systems.
+Similar to DF, dynamical bosonization (DB) has also been revealed~\cite{Campo, Patu3, Minguzzi}, showing that identical fermions with infinitely strong $p$-wave attraction approach non-interacting bosons after long-time expansion.
+Given the phenomena of DF and DB, two important questions arise naturally: First, can such dynamical duality apply to general couplings of 1D system, and secondly, what are the roles of quantum statistics and coupling strengths in governing such a duality?
+Motivated by the generalized duality in equilibrium~\cite{Cheon,Cui}, here we explore the possibility of generalized duality in dynamical systems.